List of Swiss submissions for the Academy Award for Best International Feature Film

-Switzerland has submitted 46 films for the Academy Award for Best International Feature Film since their first entry in 1961.
+Switzerland has submitted films for the Academy Award for Best International Feature Film since their first entry in 1961.
 The award is handed out annually by the United States Academy of Motion Picture Arts and Sciences to a feature-length motion picture produced outside the United States that contains primarily non-English dialogue.
+The Swiss submission is decided annually by the Federal Office for Culture.